 IELTS is not recommended for anyone under the age of 16.

-- What are the mandatory documents I need to have before booking a test?
+- What are the mandatory documents I need to have before booking an IELTS test?

 You must have a valid passport to be eligible to sit an IELTS test.